Empire of Liberty: Thomas Jefferson

-Jefferson envisaged this "Empire" extending Westwards over the American continent, expansion into which he saw as crucial to the American future.
-During his presidency, this was in part achieved by his 1803 purchase of the Louisiana Territory from the French, almost doubling the area of the Republic and removing the main barrier to Westward expansion, stating that "I confess I look to this duplication of area for the extending of a government so free and economical as ours, as a great achievement to the mass of happiness which is to ensue".
+Jefferson envisaged this "Empire" extending westwards over the American continent, expansion into which he saw as crucial to the American future.
+During his presidency, that was in part achieved by his 1803 Louisiana Purchase from the French, which almost doubled the area of the republic and removed the main barrier to westward expansion.
+He stated, "I confess I look to this duplication of area for the extending of a government so free and economical as ours, as a great achievement to the mass of happiness which is to ensue".

-However, this was not necessarily a politically unified Empire.
-"Whether we remain in one confederacy, or form Atlantic and Mississippi confederacies, I believe not very important to the happiness of either part."
+However, he thought that it would not necessarily be a politically-unified empire: "Whether we remain in one confederacy, or form Atlantic and Mississippi confederacies, I believe not very important to the happiness of either part."
 Despite this, Jefferson on other occasions seemed to stress the territorial inviolability of the Union.

-In 1809 Jefferson wrote his successor James Madison:
+In 1809, Jefferson wrote his successor, James Madison:

 we should then have only to include the North [Canada] in our confederacy...and we should have such an empire for liberty as she has never surveyed since the creation: & I am persuaded no constitution was ever before so well calculated as ours for extensive empire & self government.